Procedure Guide ·Blood Panel ·2026

 Exclusions & Limits

-Routine/wellness blood work is excluded.
-Pre-surgical blood work for elective procedures (like spay/neuter) is not covered.
-Blood work related to pre-existing conditions is excluded.
-Some wellness add-ons reimburse $50-$100 toward annual screening blood work.
+Routine/wellness blood work excluded.
+Pre-surgical work for elective procedures (spay/neuter) not covered.
+Work for pre-existing conditions excluded.
+Wellness add-ons may reimburse $50-$100 toward annual screening.

 🇺🇸 US Pet Insurance Guide